 Three: they also protect and cushion the major organs of the body.

-Found mainly from animal sources of food these can be seen in red meat, poultry and full fat dairy products.
+Found mainly in animal food sources these can be seen in red meat, poultry and full fat dairy products.
 Saturated fat raises total blood cholesterol levels and low density lipoprotein (LDL) cholesterol levels, which can increase the risk of cardiovascular disease.

 Research has shown: trans fats can increase unhealthy LDL cholesterol, and lower healthy, high density lipoprotein HDL-cholesterol, which can increases the risk of cardiovascular disease, (not a healthy choice).